NM001/Pro001/README.md

 - welcome page for visitors with direct link to EULA and registration filter from admin

-- welcome view for registered members with both local time and location displayed at the top
+- welcome view for registered members with local time and location displayed at the top

 You may now join our coding team, let's do this !